sstraus/SettingsSentry/README.md

 - Backup configuration files to iCloud Drive or a specified folder.
 - Restore configurations seamlessly to their original locations.
-- Install as a CRON job that runs at every system reboot.
+- Install a CRON job that runs at every system reboot.
 - Remove the installed CRON job when no longer needed.

 ## Usage